-- A1 labelled "clean fossils" favors neither coal nor nuclear, but as a result of technological change sees the tapping of the vast potential of conventional and unconventional oil and gas resources.
-As a result, fossil fuel resources are sufficient to allow a smooth transition to alternative supply sources based on acceptable nuclear and new renewables, matched with high quality energy carriers in the form of electricity, liquids, gas and later hydrogen.
-Coal is regarded as a relatively unattractive "backstop" fossil fuel and continuously loses market share. - A2 is labelled "dirty fossils".
-For a variety of reasons concerns about potential climate change wither away, and coal's vast resources make it the fossil fuel of choice as conventional oil and gas resources dwindle.
-Local and regional sulphur and nitrogen emissions are controlled through add-on technologies, however challenges continue as coal is exploited at ever deeper and more remote locations, and conversion to synliquids is increasingly required. - A3 is labelled "bio-nuc".
-Large-scale renewables and a new generation of nuclear power lead to a technology-driven transition to a post-fossil fuel age.
-The transition parallels that which occurred historically as industrialised countries moved from fuelwood through coal to oil and natural gas.
-In this scenario, natural gas is the transitional fossil fuel of choice, supported by economically competitive oil resources.
-There is little pressure to exploit non-conventional oil resources or large volumes of coal.
-By 2100 there is almost equal reliance on nuclear energy, natural gas, modern biomass, and a fourth category composed mostly of solar energy with smaller contributions from wind, geothermal, and a few ocean/tidal schemes.
+- Al labeled clean fossils favors neither coal nor nuclear, but as a result of technological change sees the tapping of the vast potential of conventional and unconventional oil and gas resources.
+As a result, fossil fuel resources are sufficient to allow a smooth transition to alternative supply sources based on acceptable nuclear and new renewables, matched with high quality energy carriers in the form of electricity, liquids, gas and-later-hydrogen.
+Coal is regarded as a relatively unattractive backstop fossil fuel and continuously loses market share. - A2 is labeled dirty fossils.
+For a variety of reasons, concerns about potential climate change wither away, and coal's vast resources make it the fossil fuel of choice as conventional oil and gas resources dwindle.
+Local and regional sulphur and nitrogen emissions are controlled through add-on technologies; however, challenges continue as coal is exploited at ever deeper and more remote locations, and conversion to synliquids is increasingly required.